rilianx/Research/papers/convexity_detection.md

 ##   [A Generalized Reinforcement Learning Algorithm for Online 3D Bin-Packing](https://arxiv.org/pdf/2007.00463.pdf)

+### The problem

-**The problem:** we assume that the entire set of objects to be packed is **not known a priori**.
+Unlike *offline* packing, we assume that the entire set of objects to be packed is **not known a priori**.
 Instead, a fixed number of upcoming objects is visible to the loading system, and they must be loaded in the order of arrival.

-Second, the goal is not to move objects from one point to another via a feasible path, but to find a location and orientation for each object that maximises the overall packing efficiency of the bin(s).
+Simulation results show that the RLbased method **outperforms state-of-the-art online bin packing heuristics** in terms of empirical competitive ratio and volume efficiency.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTA5NjE4NDMsLTUxMTY5MDg3NywtMTQwNz
-U2NTcxMSwxNzM3NTEwNDE4LDEyNDk5NzA5NzcsODQ3Nzg2NDk5
-LDEwOTE2MTQ1ODgsLTc0MTQwODEyNiwxNDg5MjcyMjM5LDIxMD
-Y1Nzc0MjgsLTEwNjI3MTYzODgsMTk3OTYxMzkxMywtMTYzNjI3
-ODg5MCwtMTk0NTM3NTI0NiwxNzczMzI5MDMwLC03MDY3NDY3Nz
-gsLTE4MjI5OTgzOCw0NzEyMDYyMjgsLTQ3OTc5MTMzMCwxNTU3
-NTkxOTI3XX0=
+eyJoaXN0b3J5IjpbLTIwODczMTQxNDksLTUxMTY5MDg3NywtMT
+QwNzU2NTcxMSwxNzM3NTEwNDE4LDEyNDk5NzA5NzcsODQ3Nzg2
+NDk5LDEwOTE2MTQ1ODgsLTc0MTQwODEyNiwxNDg5MjcyMjM5LD
+IxMDY1Nzc0MjgsLTEwNjI3MTYzODgsMTk3OTYxMzkxMywtMTYz
+NjI3ODg5MCwtMTk0NTM3NTI0NiwxNzczMzI5MDMwLC03MDY3ND
+Y3NzgsLTE4MjI5OTgzOCw0NzEyMDYyMjgsLTQ3OTc5MTMzMCwx
+NTU3NTkxOTI3XX0=
 -->